Io-33kyanite/WatchDataVisualizer-appleWatch/README.md

 - [x] Sample of a line chart for visualization of acceleration values (2021/12/26)
 - [x] Visualization of xyz-acceleration values my watch obtains on a line chart (2021/12/27)
 - [ ] ~~Reseaching on Workout Session of HealthKit to solve Issue1.~~
-- [x] Keep the app running even in inactive mode through extended runtime session.
+- [x] Keep the app running even in inactive mode through extended runtime sessions.
 (2022/4/26)
 - [ ] Making acceleration values stable such as through low-pass filter.
 - [ ] Obtain other sorts of mobile sensor data.